nobeam/lattice-summaries-lattices-legacy/README.md

 ### info.toml

 Meta information on the lattices is listed in the `info.toml` file.
-If you add an lattice to this repo don't forget to add an entry to this file:
+If you add a new lattice to this repo don't forget to add an entry to this file:

 ```toml
 # example entry